openenclave/openenclave/prereqs/README.md

 prereqs
 =======

-This directory contains a makefile to build and install OpenEnclave prerequisites, including:
+This directory contains a makefile to build and install Open Enclave prerequisites, including:

 - Package dependencies